climberNeedEquipment/multicall/README.md

     RPC_PROVIDER,   // RPC url.
 ChainId is inferred from this to point to the proper contract ERC20.abi,      // abi of contract that is being called callDataArray,  // Call[]
+    {
-    1000            // This param defaults to 1000.
-It sets the max batch limit per multicall call );
+        maxCallsPerTx: 1000, // This param defaults to 1000.
+It sets the max batch limit per multicall call }
+);
 // Pull addresses out of return data const cleanedData = returnedData.map((dataArray, index) => {